kubernetes-sigs/kueue/keps/74-support-argo-workflow/README.md

 - Enable support for Argo Workflow within Kueue, allowing users to simply add a label `kueue.x-k8s.io/queue-name` to their workflows and submit them initially in a suspended state.
+- Should be easily extended to support other workflow managers.

 ### Non-Goals